PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 {\textbf{Libquantum.} To demonstrate that \X can run real workloads, we run a SPEC2006~\cite{spec2006} workload (libquantum).
 We modify the \texttt{calloc} (allocates and zero initializes memory) function call to allocate data using \texttt{alloc\_align}, and initialize data using \texttt{rci} for allocations that are larger than 8 KiBs.}

 \revcommon{Using \texttt{rci} to bulk initialize data in libquantum improves end-to-end application performance by 1.3\% (compared to the baseline that uses CPU-Initialization).
-This improvement is brought by \texttt{rci}, which initializes a total amount of 512 KiBs of memory\footnote{\revcommon{There are 16 calls to \texttt{calloc} that exceed the 8 KiB allocation size, we only bulk initialize data using \texttt{rci} for these 16 calls}} using RowClone operations.} {We note that the proportion of store instructions executed by libquantum to initialize arrays in the CPU-initialization baseline is only .2\% {which amounts to an estimated 2.32\% of the total runtime of libquantum,} thus the performance improvement provided by \texttt{rci} is reasonable, and we expect it to increase with the initialization intensity of workloads.}
+This improvement is brought by \texttt{rci}, which initializes a total amount of 512 KiBs of memory\footnote{\revcommon{\omi{In libquantum,} there are 16 calls to \texttt{calloc} that exceed the 8 KiB allocation size. \omi{W}e only bulk initialize data using \texttt{rci} for these 16 calls.}} using RowClone operations.} {We note that the proportion of store instructions executed by libquantum to initialize arrays in the CPU-initialization baseline is only 0.2\% of all dynamic instructions in the libquantum workload {which amounts to an estimated 2.3\% of the total runtime of libquantum.} \omi{T}hus, the \omi{1.3\% end-to-end} performance improvement provided by \texttt{rci}, which can \omi{ideally} speed up only 2.3\% of \omu{the} total runtime, is reasonable, and we expect it to increase with the initialization intensity of workloads.}

-\revd{We conclude from our {evaluation} that end-to-end implementations of RowClone (i) can be supported in real systems by employing memory allocation mechanisms that satisfy the memory \emph{alignment}, \emph{mapping}, \emph{granularity} requirements (Section~\ref{sec:rowclone_alignment}) of RowClone operations, (ii) can greatly improve copy/initialization throughput in real systems, and (iii) require cache coherency mechanisms (e.g., PIM-optimized coherency management~\cite{boroumand2019conda,boroumand2016pim,seshadri2014dirty}) that can flush dirty cache blocks of RowClone operands efficiently to achieve optimal copy/initialization throughput improvement.} {\X{} can be used in estimating end-to-end execution benefits provided by RowClone operations.} \revcommon{Our experiment using libquantum shows that (i) \X can run real workloads, (ii) our end-to-end implementation of RowClone operates correctly, and (iii) RowClone can improve the performance of real workloads.}
+\omi{\textbf{Summary.}} \revd{We conclude from our {evaluation} that end-to-end implementations of RowClone (i) can be \omi{efficiently} supported in real systems by employing memory allocation mechanisms that satisfy the memory \emph{alignment}, \emph{mapping}, \emph{granularity} requirements (Section~\ref{sec:rowclone_alignment}) of RowClone operations, (ii) can greatly improve copy/initialization throughput in real systems, and (iii) require cache coherenc\omi{e} mechanisms (e.g., PIM-optimized coherenc\omi{e} management~\cite{boroumand2019conda,boroumand2016pim,seshadri2014dirty}) that can flush dirty cache blocks of RowClone operands efficiently to achieve optimal copy/initialization throughput improvement.} {\X{} can be used \omi{to} estimat\omi{e} end-to-end \omi{workload} execution benefits provided by RowClone operations.} \revcommon{Our experiment\omi{s} using libquantum\omi{, forkbench, and compile} show that (i) \X can run real workloads, (ii) our end-to-end implementation of RowClone operates correctly, and (iii) RowClone can improve the performance of real workloads \omi{in a real system, even when inefficient CLFLUSH operations are used to maintain memory coherence}.}